LinerSu/nyu-pl-spring-20-rec/Week 05/README.md

     - You can combine these two order strategies during reduction, but the only way to get a terminating reduction is using normal order if the terminating reduction exists.

 **Question: How to do the β reduction by giving a lambda expression?**

-- My solution is:
+My solution is:
 - Before each reduction step, choose one evaluation order or combined
 - Once you selected the application, check if the function needs to do alpha-renaming.
+	- Renaming criteria for `(λ x. t) s = t[s/x]`
+		- We should do α-renaming if `t` have any free variables that are captured (i.e. bound by `λ`'s) when we do the substitution in `t`.
 - Repeat above two steps until no reduction could be made (From outer to inner).

 ### Renaming & Reduction Examples
 1. **Question: How does β reduction relate to α renaming?**